Fiona-Maclean/data-analysis-portfolio/hospital-excel/README.md

-# Hospital Data Analysis (Excel)
+# Hospital Referrals Data Analysis (Excel)

-This Excel workbook analyses hospital referral and patient engagement data.
+This Excel workbook analyses referral and patient engagement data collected from an organisation supporting patients in hospitals.
-It shows how hospitals receive referrals, how referrals vary over time, and how many patients are engaged during visits.
-The dataset is synthetic and anonymised, but the workbook demonstrates real-world data analysis skills.

-The workbook includes several sheets, each telling a part of the story:

-- **ReferralsByType** – Shows how many referrals of each type were received.
-A pivot table summarises the counts, and a bar chart visualises the differences.
-This helps to understand which referral types are most common.
-- **ReferralsByMonthHospital** – Tracks the number of referrals each hospital receives each month.
-The clustered bar chart highlights seasonal trends or spikes in referrals over time.
+The data has been **synthesised and anonymised** — all numbers are made up so the workbook can be publicly shared — but the structure reflects **how real hospital data is organised**.

+The workbook demonstrates how data can be cleaned, structured, summarised, and visualised to provide meaningful insights.

+It covers:

+- How many referrals have been received by patients in each hospital over time
+- The types of referrals coming in
+- Referral rates for each hospital
-- **Average Patients Engaged per Visit** – Shows the average number of patients engaged per visit at each hospital.
-Pivot tables and charts make it easy to compare performance across hospitals.
+- The number of patients engaged at each hospital

-- **Additional sheets** – Include referral rates, notes about the data, and the underlying anonymised dataset.
+---

-**A selection of key outputs**
+## A selection of key outputs

 **Referrals by Type**
+Shows how many referrals of each type were received.
+A pivot table summarises the counts, and a bar chart visualises differences.
+This helps understand which referral types are most common.

 ![Referrals by Type](Hospital_Excel_Referrals_By_Type.png)

 **Referrals by Month and Hospital**
+Tracks the number of referrals each hospital receives each month.
+The clustered bar chart highlights trends over time and shows which hospitals receive more referrals at different points in the year.

 ![Referrals by Month and Hospital](Hospital_Excel_Referrals_By_Month.png)

 **Average Patients Engaged per Visit**
+Shows how many patients, on average, are engaged per visit at each hospital.
+Pivot tables and charts make it easy to compare hospitals and understand performance.

 ![Average Patients Engaged per Visit](Hospital_Excel_Avg_Patients_Engaged.png)